Advanced

 expect(new Set(captured).size).toBe(1);

-Run route files
+Run capability files

 Troubleshooting